Usama Bilal, MD, PhD, MPH

-Usama Bilal, MD, MPH, PhD is Assistant Research Professor in the Urban Health Collaborative and the Department of Epidemiology & Biostatistics at Drexel's Dornsife School of Public Health.
+Usama Bilal, MD, PhD, MPH, is the Co-Director of the Urban Health Collaborative and an Assistant Professor in the Department of Epidemiology & Biostatistics at Drexel's Dornsife School of Public Health.
 His primary research interest is the macrosocial determinants of health, with a specific interest in nutrition-related conditions and their upstream causes.
 Most of his work focuses on the role that city- and neighborhood-level dynamics have in generating disease, and the use of complexity methodologies to study the emergent properties of urban environments.
 In 2018, Bilal was awarded a prestigious NIH Director’s Early Independence Award (DP5) for a project entitled The Health Consequences of Urban Scaling.
 Bilal was previously a postdoctoral research fellow with the Urban Health Collaborative.
 His website, with information on publications and presentations, is: www.usamabilal.info.

 VIEW DR BILAL'S FULL PROFILE AND SELECTED PUBLICATIONS